 Moreover, machine learning and predictive analytics tools enable realtors and prospective home buyers to remove guesswork out of the picture and make sound judgements.

-Furthermore, they can even go an extra level and extract historical data pertaining to a property’s actuary, retrofitting and inhabitation over time to further sieve through the property’s performance.
+Furthermore, they can even go an extra level and extract historical data pertaining to a property’s insurance, retrofitting and inhabitation over time to further sieve through the property’s performance.

 By now, you probably see a common theme emerge here.
 The web is a treasure trove of information.
 The more variables you can find for your Machine Learning algorithm, the better your risk-tolerance ability becomes.